matthewchukwuorji/Cybersecurity-Projects/Professional_Statement.md

 ## **Core Statement**
 Driven by my problem-solving abilities and dedication to privacy and data confidentiality, I am committed to leveraging my skills and knowledge in cybersecurity to create a secure digital landscape and safeguard sensitive information.

-My strengths — **problem-solving** and **collaboration** — combined with my values of **individual privacy** and **data confidentiality**, empower me to deliver ethical, effective, and comprehensive security solutions that align with organizational and industry standards.
+My strengths **problem solving** and **collaboration** combined with my values of **individual privacy** and **data confidentiality**, empower me to deliver ethical, effective, and comprehensive security solutions that align with organizational and industry standards.